Date: June 12th

 What sounds frame our daily existence?

 We register our daily existence as visual.
 Yet, our orientation is just as much dependent on sound.
 We listen carefully to sounds of cars, bicycles, busses, and subways when we navigate through the city, and we listen perhaps even more subtly to sound of coffeepots, laundry machines and moving chairs when we’re at home.
 These sounds are so intimately known to us, that they don’t reach our consciousness.
 Yet, when they fall away, we miss something.
-In this session, Marres explores the sounds of the everyday with artist Elise ‘t Hart, researcher Annelies Jacobs and artist initiative Soundtrackcity.
+In this session, Marres explores the sounds of the everyday with artist Elise ‘t Hart, researcher Annelies Jacobs, artist initiative Soundtrackcity and musician Marc Albert.